digidem/edt-offline-portal/src/content/pages/geo-storytelling/99-contributing.md

 ### Online server access

-Digital Democracy maintains an online Terrastories server at https://our.terrastories.app.
-If you would like to request a community account on our server, please write to us.
+With this device you can use Terrastories locally, but Digital Democracy also maintains an online Terrastories server at https://our.terrastories.app.
+If you would like to request a community account on our server, please write to us at: @

 ### Support starting a Terrastories project